Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

 The main difference between the two tables is the $J/\psi$ relative radiative decay ratio.
 This is because the ratio is very sensitive to the chromoball contents of the physical states, so that a small change of the chromoball contents influence the ratio significantly.
 In Table \ref{t2+2} the radiative decay ratios turn out to be larger then the PDG values (\ref{pdg2}).
 But we find that the ratios could be reduced to PDG values by changing the mass of $f_2'(1525)$ to around 1490 MeV.

 We can do the $4\times 4$ mixing with the three mass eigenstates below 2 GeV and (\ref{2++}) as the input, and try to predict the fourth state.
 The result is shown in Table \ref{t2+3}.
 But here again we have changed the mass eigenvalues to 1275, 1500, and 1944 MeVs to obtain the solutions.

 Remarkably it predicts that the mass of the fourth state is around 2100 MeV, which we can identify to be $f_2(2010)$.
 With this identification Table \ref{t2+3} becomes very similar to Table \ref{t2+2}, which confirms that $f_2(1270)$ is predominantly the $u\bu+d\bd$ state, $f_2'(1525)$ is predominantly the $s\bs$ state, but $f_2(1950)$ and $f_0(2010)$ are predominantly the $^5S_2$ and $^1D_2$ chromoballs.

-So all in all the mixing in the $2^{++}$ channel seems to work fine, and the upshot of our mixing is that $f_2(1950)$ and $f_0(2010)$ are predominantly the chromoball states.
+So, all in all the mixing in the $2^{++}$ channel seems to work fine, and the upshot of our mixing is that $f_2(1950)$ and $f_0(2010)$ are predominantly the chromoball states.
 On the other hand, it is good to remember that there are different suggestions in the literature.
 Clearly there have been claims that $f_2(1270)$ and $f_2'(1525)$ are the $q\bq$ states as PDG suggests \cite{f212701,f212702,f212703}.
-Moreover, there have been assertions that they can be viewed as molecular states \cite{f212704,f212705,f212706,f212707}.
+On the other hand, there have been assertions that they can be viewed as molecular states \cite{f212704,f212705,f212706,f212707}.
+So we need more time to understand the physical contents of the $2^{++}$ states clearly.

-Experimentally the situation is not better either, because here we have five unestablished states, $f_2(1430)$, $f_2(1565)$, $f_2(1640)$, $f_2(1810)$, and $f_2(1910)$ \cite{pdg}.
+But what really makes the mixing analysis complicated is the fact that experimentally we have five unestablished states here, $f_2(1430)$, $f_2(1565)$, $f_2(1640)$, $f_2(1810)$, and $f_2(1910)$ \cite{pdg}.
 Some of them could turn out to be real states and make the mixing unreliable.
-So we need more time to understand the $2^{++}$ mixing more clearly.
+So we need more experimental clarification on the unestablished states.
+Even if all remain unestablished, we have to explain why there are so many unestablished states in this channel.